boazbk/tcs/lec_26_quantum_computing.md

 In 1985, David Deutsch formally suggested the notion of a quantum Turing machine, and the model has been since refined in works of Detusch and Josza and Bernstein and Vazirani.
 Such a system is now known as a _quantum computer_.

-[^Feynman]: As its title suggests, Feynman's [lecture](https://www.cs.berkeley.edu/~christos/classics/Feynman.pdf) was actually focused on the other side of simulating physics with a computer, but he mentioned that as a "side remark" one could wonder if it's possible to simulate physics with a new kind of computer - a "quantum computer" which would "not [be] a Turing machine, but a machine of a different kind".
+[^Feynman]: As its title suggests, Feynman's [lecture](https://www.cs.berkeley.edu/~christos/classics/Feynman.pdf) was actually focused on the other side of simulating physics with a computer.
+However,  he mentioned that as a "side remark" one could wonder if it's possible to simulate physics with a new kind of computer - a "quantum computer" which would "not [be] a Turing machine, but a machine of a different kind".
 As far as I know, Feynman did not suggest that such a computer could be useful for computations completely outside the domain of quantum simulation, and in fact he found the question of whether quantum mechanics could be simulated by a classical computer to be  more interesting.

 For a while these hypothetical quantum computers seemed useful for one of two things.
 First, to provide a general-purpose mechanism to  simulate a variety of the real quantum systems that people care about.
+Second, as a challenge to the _Extended Church Turing hypothesis_ which says that every physically realizable computation device can be modeled (up to polynomial overhead) by Turing machines (or equivalently, NAND++ / NAND<< programs).
-Second, as a challenge to the theory of computation's approach to model efficient computation by Turing machines, though a challenge that has little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the problems people actually want to solve such as combinatorial optimization, machine learning,  data structures, etc..
+However, (unless you care about quantum chemistry) it seemed like a challenge that might have little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the majority of the  problems people  want to solve in areas such as  combinatorial optimization, machine learning,  data structures, etc..

 To a significant extent, this is still true today.
 We have no real evidence that quantum computers, if built, will offer truly significant[^Grover] advantage in 99% of the applications of computing.[^overhead]
 However, there is one cryptography-sized exception: